Getting Started with OpenMediaVault on Raspberry Pi

 Install OpenMediaVault

-It will install everything you need without asking additional questions during the installation.
+It will install everything you need without asking additional questions.
 The script will also reboot your Raspberry Pi when it’s done.

 Access the Web Interface